thm2kor/Udacity-CarND-Traffic-Sign-Classifier/README.md

 ![class_distribution_of_training_data][image3]
 The above graphic illustrates the imbalance in the class distribution.
 For example, the class "Speed Limit 50kmph" is represented by more than 2000 images, while the "Speed Limit 20kmph" is represented by less than 200 images.
 Similar under-representation of classes is also seen in the validation and test datasets.
 ![class_distribution_of_validation_data][image4]
-Although the test dataset shows this discrepancy, for the intended purpose of the test data set, under-representation of classes is not an issue.
-So no further action is required for test dataset.
+Although the validation and  test dataset shows this discrepancy, for their intended purpose , under-representation of classes is not an issue.
+So no further action is required for validation and test dataset.
 ![class_distribution_of_test_data][image5]

 Before the training, the under-representation of the classes in training and validation datasets needs to be compensated using **image augmentation techniques**.